Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Introduction, Motivation, and Main Results of the Paper

 \subsection{The Main Problems of Capacity of AGN Channels with Memory}

 In this section we introduce the precise mathematical formulation, and the underlying assumptions based on which we derive the results of the paper.
-We consider the time-varying AGN channel defined by
+We consider the following time-varying AGN channel.